mikolalex/mrr/README.md

     }
   }, 'open_popup', 'close_popup', 'cancel'],
 ```
-There are a number of built-in macros, like "merge", "split", "trigger", "skipN" etc.
+There are a number of built-in operator, like "merge", "split", "trigger", "skipN" etc.
-Each macros should have unique name and should be a function, which takes some expression and returns valid mrr expression.
+Each operator should have unique name and should be a function, which takes some expression and returns valid mrr expression.
-You can also add your custom macros by defining \__mrrCustomMacros property of your component.
+You can also add your custom operator by defining \__mrrCustomMacros property of your component.
 ```js
 import { registerMacros } from 'mrr';